devfel/crud-users/README.md

 <p align="center">

 This application implements the CRUD (Create, Read, Update) for users.
 Also, it is possible to make a user an administrator, listing users only if the user you are requesting it as an administrator. <br/><br/>
-This project was done using Javascript, Node, Express and it utilizes from the SOLID principles.</p>
+This project was done using Javascript, Node, Express and it utilizes from the SOLID principles.
+Include project documentation with swagger.</p>

 ---